carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 {% include {{ site.snippets }}/cluster/queue-info.snip %}

-> ## Dedicated Transfer Nodes
->
-> If you want to transfer larger amounts of data to or from the cluster, NeSI
-> offers dedicated transfer nodes using the Globus service.
-More infromation on using Globus for large data transfer to and from the
-> cluster can be found here: [Globus Transfer Service](https://support.nesi.org.nz/hc/en-gb/sections/360000040596) {: .callout}
 ## What's in a Node?

 All of the nodes in an HPC system have the same components as your own laptop